Plan-At/draggable-calendar/document/spec.md

 Pulls events from a server, and can push events per-user events
-Move between weeks, an automatically go to the most recent week
+Move between weeks, an automatically go to the most recent week view and edit all events in a separate menu

 ## Scenario Description